arphox/KOCoSta/README.md

 - I value **consistency**
   - because it increases maintainability: it simplifies understanding and collaboration, reduces cognitive load, eases troubleshooting, makes it easier to automate things.

+## Usability

+- Since _everything is a tradeoff_, there are no best practices, only **good practices**.
+- I try to present good-in-general practices, but always use your own judgement.
+- Always think critically and don't blindly believe what I write.

+**Automation**: when configuring automation, always make sure it actually works.
+Sometimes additional general setup or tooling is required.

 ## Further practices used in this repo

 These are not included in my "general standards", but tailored specifically for this repository.